-Please note that I am a Senior Lecturer at RMIT University Melbourne (where I can be contacted on david.armstrong@RMIT.edu.au) as well as a full academic member of Flinders University.
+I am Program Manager at RMIT University Melbourne (where I can be contacted on david.armstrong@RMIT.edu.au) as well as a full academic member of Flinders University.

-Dave has experience of high-impact, nationally-significant teacher workforce development programmes
+Dave has led high-impact, nationally-significant teacher workforce development programmes.

-Dyslexia: Dave led the succesful, tender, design and delivery of the The National Dyslexia Award (worth 2.3 million GBP approx. 3.8 million AUD) for Faculty of Education, Edge Hill University.
+Dyslexia: Dave worked as senior advisor to Hon Susan Close 2016-2018 leading an SA statewide reading initatitive and led the succesful delivery of the The National Dyslexia Award (worth 2.3 million GBP approx. 3.8 million AUD) for Faculty of Education, Edge Hill University.
 This high-profile, high impact, initiative was as a result of the Rose Review into Dyslexia (2009), funded by Department for Education (DFE) in the UK.

 Autism: In 2015, Dave was part of the 3-person team awarded a major Autism Professional Learning Project tender ($480,000) to develop the SA teaching workforce.